Church and State

 Going back just a bit further in time, in 2o10 the Alberta Government, under the leadership of Premier Ed Stelmach, awarded the Mustard Seed $12,000,000 ostensibly to build housing for the homeless.
 A worthwhile endeavour indeed, but did that come with any liturgical strings attached?
 Maybe yes, maybe no.

-Now skip forward a few years to after to after a time when Premier Stelmack stepped aside from leadership of the Alberta Conservative Party.
+Now skip forward a few years to a time when Premier Stelmack stepped aside from leadership of the Alberta Conservative Party.
 Guess what position he now holds?
-No less than Chairman of the Board of Covenant Health, a parallel hospital system in Alberta by the Catholic Church.
+No less than Chairman of the Board of Covenant Health, a parallel hospital system operated in Alberta by the Catholic Church.

 Does this mean the Mustard Seed is not a worthy charity?
 Of course not, but let’s be clear about where the Mustard Seed sits on women’s rights.
 Are they neutral?
-That remains to be seen as right.
-For starters, they could just remove the faith requirement from their job application process.
+Probably not.
+For starters, they could remove the faith requirement from their job application process as a demonstration of good will.

 Trackback from your site.